Cruel and Two Casserole Punishment Live in St. Paul

 So I'm going to, I hate to say it, I'm going to split the baby and drop your 40 down to 30.

 30 or above for shorts.
+I'll take it.

 Below 30, you're going too far.
+There's the sound of a gap.

 Thank you, Ava and Tanya.
+Please welcome Sarah and Bill.

+Sarah brings the case against your boyfriend, Bill.
 Sarah hates the way Bill washes the floor mats of his car.

+Guess what?
 Bill says he has a system.

 He's figured out the very best way to wash those mats and it's none of Sarah's business.
+All right, Sarah and Bill, welcome.

+Thank you.
 Sarah, you seek justice in this case.

 What is Bill's floor mat system?

-So we cook a lot on weekends and I do the cooking and cleaning and I empty the dishwasher, fill the dishwasher, and he puts his floor mats in the dishwasher with the dishes in it.
+So we cook a lot on weekends, and I do the cooking and cleaning, and I empty the dishwasher, fill the dishwasher, and he puts his floor mats in the dishwasher with the dishes in it.

 Wow.